Skip to content

 Article Submissions

-Asphalt Pavement magazine welcomes the submission of articles on subjects of interest to the asphalt pavement industry.
-Articles may feature products, services, and/or companies, but must not be sales-oriented.
-We reserve the right to edit submissions or to refuse publication or to defer publication date/vehicle.
-To submit an article for consideration or inquire about submission guidelines, please email Ty Johnson, Editor of Asphalt Pavement.
+NAPA Quarterly magazine welcomes articles on subjects of interest to the asphalt pavement industry.
+Articles may feature products, services, and/or companies, but must not be sales-oriented; case studies are preferred.
+We reserve the right to edit submissions, to refuse publication, or to defer publication date/vehicle.
+To submit an article for consideration or inquire about submission guidelines, please email Ty Johnson, Editor.

-Check out some of these popular Asphalt Pavement stories!
+Check out some of these popular archive stories!

 Innovating with Performance-Focused BMD in Alabama